A Griffith Speech Pathology School student’s story

 Duration: 2 years

-Application deadline: Candidates are encouraged to apply as early as possible.
+Application deadline: Rolling admissions; you’re encouraged to apply as early as possible.

-• completed an undergraduate degree (not in speech pathology) with a minimum GPA of 5.0.
-While there are no prerequisite study areas for admission, desirable areas include psychology, health science, public health, medical science, human services, education, and linguistics; and
+Entry Requirements: You must have a completed undergraduate degree in an area other than speech pathology from a recognized university with a minimum cumulative GPA of 2.7/4.0 to proceed to interview.
+While prerequisite study areas are not required, desirable areas include psychology, health science, public health, medical science, human services, education, and linguistics.
+You must have a satisfactory performance in an interview with a speech pathology academic staff member.

 *